 The Arc'teryx Blade 24 is the most professional looking bag in our review and also offers the best protection for your laptop.
-These are two very important characteristics that make it a great laptop backpack to consider purchasing, despite its low scores in some of our other metrics.
+These are two fundamental characteristics that make it a great laptop backpack to consider purchasing, despite its low scores in some of our other metrics.
 The Blade 24 is designed like a briefcase in backpack form, offering great organization for work and school uses, but very little versatility for other outdoor pursuits.
-However, for those who simply need to protect their laptop and look professional while doing it, this model is a great choice.
+However, for those who need to protect their laptop and look professional while doing it, this model is a great choice.

 Arc'teryx Blade 24 Review